 Although our client was willing to invest her own funds for promoting the gyms, the corporate set strict restrictions on marketing.

 First, Snap Fitness corporate didn’t allow her to advertise a free 7 day trial on the website.

 Second, our client wasn’t allowed to run Facebook & Google Ads to the Snap Fitness website.

 Therefore, we decided to create a stand-alone landing page which had the “Free 30-Day Trial” as the offer.

 Using this landing page, we created a Google Adwords campaign to drive traffic.

 In order to save costs and lower cost per click, we targeted audience with very specific keywords.

-In fact, we only chose 4 keywords, which ensured that everyone coming to the landing page was qualified group of individuals that specifically searched for Snap Fitness in their areas.
+In fact, we only chose 4 keywords, which ensured that everyone coming to the landing page was a qualified group of individuals that specifically searched for Snap Fitness in their areas.